entando/entando-docs/vuepress/docs/next/tutorials/samples/customer-portal.md

 # Entando Customer Portal
 ## Overview
 The Entando Customer Portal enables an organization to quickly provide a modern, self-service customer-facing application for management of subscriptions.
-It includes a lightweight integration to JIRA Service Management for access to service tickets and a Role Based Access Control (RBAC) design for granting users varying levels of access.
+It includes a lightweight integration to Jira Service Management for access to service tickets and a Role Based Access Control (RBAC) design for granting users varying levels of access.

 Key Features: